bendews/uplink/docs/source/user/serialization.rst

 :mod:`marshmallow` is a framework-agnostic, object serialization library for Python.
-Uplink comes with built-in support for Marshmallow; you can integrate your Marshmallow schemas with Uplink for easy serialization.
+Uplink comes with built-in support for Marshmallow; you can integrate your Marshmallow schemas with Uplink for easy JSON (de)serialization.

 First, create a :class:`marshmallow.Schema`, declaring any necessary conversions and validations.
 Here's a simple example: